 Interested students submit either their OCI applications or their resumes (for Resume Collect) online through Symplicity.
 Employers then review the applications and select students they wish to interview.
 Students may apply to as many employers as they like.

 Students should consider both OCIs and Resume Collect in their job search process in order to reach as many employers as possible.

-After logging into Symplicity, click on the “OCI” tab on the left of your homepage.
-From there you will want to select the upcoming session, such as “Fall 2020” or “Spring 2021.”
+After logging into Symplicity, click on the “OCI & Resume Collect” tab on the top navigation bar.
+From there you will want to select the applicable session for Fall, Spring, or possibly Iowa Courts.
 Both OCIs and Resume Collect can be found within that session and you can see the participating employers and their application requirements.

 Although there are often many employers listed at the beginning of a recruitment session, be sure to check back often as employers may be added throughout the session.